Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 **A producer or a manufacturer**, who can find and compare price, quality and carbon impact of recycled materials while learning about best practices for recyclable processing through a trustworthy, real-time trading platform.

-**A Recycled material Supplier** who can Sell recycled resources directly to producers through a marketplace at competitive rates.
+**A Recycled material Supplier** who can sell recycled resources directly to producers through a marketplace at competitive rates.

 ### More Solution Ideas